Spoonflower

 Acquisition in 2009

-Tiny Pictures operates a mobile media-sharing platform known as Radar, designed to facilitate the sharing of photos and videos through email and mobile messaging.
-The company focuses on enhancing communication and shared experiences, viewing mobile devices not merely as tools but as extensions of personal connection.
-Tiny Pictures aims to leverage the immediacy and intimacy of mobile communication, allowing users to easily share rich visual content across various networks and social media platforms.
-By developing applications that streamline this process, the company seeks to transform the way individuals interact and communicate through imagery.
+Tiny Pictures operates a mobile media-sharing platform known as Radar, which facilitates the sharing of photos and videos through email and mobile messaging.
+The company focuses on enhancing communication and shared experiences by leveraging the immediacy and intimacy of mobile technology.
+Tiny Pictures develops applications that allow users to seamlessly share their visual content across various mobile networks and social media platforms, emphasizing the role of mobile devices as extensions of personal communication rather than mere tools.
+By combining rich imagery with effortless connectivity, Tiny Pictures aims to transform the way individuals interact and engage with one another in a digital landscape.

 Nexo is a U.S.-based technology company, founded in 2005, that specializes in providing Software as a Service (SaaS) solutions for cold drinks businesses.
 Its primary product, nexo, is a sensor-based system that collects data about footfall, sales, and unit health from refrigerators, uploading it to the nexo cloud and analytics platform.
 The nexo Portal allows users to remotely measure, manage, and engage with their cooler channels, making informed decisions to improve performance.
 In 2008, the company was acquired by Shutterfly.